-So a HbA1c level that’s above the normal range not only indicates blood sugar + insulin issues, it also means that your body’s ability to deliver oxygen to your tissues is being impacted.
+So a HbA1c level that’s above the normal range not only indicates blood sugar and insulin issues, it also means that your body’s ability to deliver oxygen to your tissues is being impacted.

 I like to see a HbA1c level that’s between 4.6-5.3%.

 Blood Sugar + Insulin Issues Are a Very Common Problem

-Now that you know some important ways to spot blood sugar dysregulation + insulin resistance, be sure to check out my article How to Reverse Insulin Resistance to learn what you can do to fix this very prevalent and impactful issue!
+Now that you know some important ways to spot blood sugar dysregulation and insulin resistance, be sure to check out my article How to Reverse Insulin Resistance to learn what you can do to fix this very prevalent and impactful issue!

 Also check out my free guide: 4 Steps to Skyrocket Your Energy, where I share some important fundamental changes you can make to regulate your blood sugar and insulin.